uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

   - Cross-account access
   - **Organizations**
     - Consolidated Billing : 통합 결제 추구
+      - Benefits : Volume discounts, One bill for multiple accounts
     - Root, OU(Organizational Units), Policy
     - Can be used at no additional cost